barryclark/jekyll-now/about.md

 title: About Me
 permalink: /about/
 ---
 Hey!
-My name is Ann and I'm learning how to code.
+My name is Ann and I'm learning how to code.<br>
 Join my coding journey and don't be shy to shoot me a message :)

 ### More Information